UNIVERSITY CATALOG: 2024-2025

 Laptop Requirement

 All incoming freshmen and transfer students in the Computer Information Technology major are required to have personal and continuous access to a laptop computer when they enter the program.
 This laptop must meet the minimum requirements of the Computer Science department.
 For questions about this requirement, please contact the Department of Computer Science at (818) 677-3398.
 See Laptop Requirement—Minimum Specification for detailed information regarding the laptop and software specifications.
-Students receiving financial aid are encouraged to consult with the Financial Aid and Scholarship Department for assistance associated with required technology costs.
+Students receiving financial aid are encouraged to consult with the Financial Aid and Scholarships Department for assistance associated with required technology costs.

 Special Grade Requirements